 Ellie’s recent clients and cases have included representation of:

-Joint venture of international construction companies after termination for convenience during preconstruction phase of $1.4 billion GC/CM alternative public works project.
-Court granted injunctive relief in favor of joint venture, barring public owner’s re-procurement of GC/CM selection.
+Represented joint venture of multinational construction firms terminated for convenience on preconstruction phase of $1.4 billion GC/CM alternative publics work project in downtown Seattle; drafted winning motion for expedited discovery and injunctive relief barring public owner’s re-procurement of GC/CM selection.

-Design-build general contractor in appeal to the Civilian Board of Contract Appeals for $2 million delay claim and Eichleay damages.
-After a two-day ADR proceeding with Board Judge, settled dispute.
+Represented design-build contractor at the Civilian Board of Contract Appeals for $2 million delay claim; favorably settled case after two-day ADR proceeding.